 The market has a whole host of carousels, bars, plenty of craft stalls and loads of wood cabins that serve some of the best foods from around the world.

 Once here, take a stroll (following the Thames) and soak up the atmosphere (with a mulled wine in hand).
 In my opinion, it’s that extra bit special in the evening, once the fairy lights and stalls are all lit up.

 You can read more on the Southbank Centre’s Winter Market.
 It’s open from around the 9th of November until the 27th of December.

 Although Borough Market is consistently in London as a year-round market, there’s something so special about a visit during Christmas.

 Better yet, Borough Market extends their opening hours to enjoy some chilled-out evenings of sweet treats, eggnog, mulled wine and piping hot turkey and cranberry rolls.

 On top of that, Borough Market will be hosting a heap of events throughout December and in the run-up to Christmas.
 You can read the revised opening times, here.

 3.)
 Winterville in Clapham Common

-Based south of the river, Winterville is nestled within Clapham Common and one of the fun-fuelled London Christmas markets to explore in London.
+Based south of the river, Winterville is nestled within Clapham Common and is one of the fun-fuelled London Christmas markets to explore in London.
 Once here, make sure to enjoy their roller parties, Mexican wrestling, the Backyard Cinema and the fairground.